 - This time row headers (categories) consist of two columns: (3) represents category names while (4) represents additional category class names or labels, which (if present) are displayed below the axis labels.

 - The values in the first value column (AC - "Actual") are only present until August.
-The last four values are empty.
-Zebra BI automatically detects empty values and produces a chart with two business scenarios (actual values until August, budget values for the rest of the year).
+The last four values are #N/A. This is intentional because Zebra BI charts work best if "empty" data cells are filled with #N/A values.
+Zebra BI treats these values as non-existent and produces a chart with two business scenarios (actual values until August, budget values for the rest of the year).

 Congratulations, you've just learned the most important points of preparing the data for visual analysis in Zebra BI!